New AtlanticistMay 14, 2020

-Sara Bazoobandi is a nonresident senior fellow at the Atlantic Council within the GeoEconomics Center and Global Energy Center.
+Sara Bazoobandi is a nonresident senior fellow at the Atlantic Council within the GeoEconomics Center.
 She is the managing director of Middle East Risk Consulting, a boutique consultancy firm providing risk management and business intelligence for global clients.
 Prior to this, she was a senior lecturer in international political economy at Regent’s University London.
 She was also a visiting scholar at the Middle East Institute of the National University of Singapore.
 Bazoobandi has served as an economic analyst for various international corporate organizations, policy advisory institutions, and think tanks, including Nomura International, Roubini Global Economics, and Fundación para las Relaciones Internacionales y el Diálogo Exterior.

 Bazoobandi has contributed to various global and regional Track II initiatives and research projects on political, economic, and social affairs of the Middle East and North Africa.
 She was an associate fellow at the MENA program of the Royal Institute of International Affairs, Chatham House, from 2013-16, and was appointed a member of the Global Agenda Council of the World Economic Forum on the Middle East and North Africa for 2014-2016.
 She is a nonresident fellow at the Arab Gulf States Institute in Washington and has been a fellow at Higher Education Academy in the United Kingdom since 2015.